-Surrounded by sparkling blue water so vibrant it's visible from space, Staniel Cay may be the best little island in The Bahamas.
+Staniel Cay, surrounded by sparkling blue waters so vibrant they're visible from space, may be the best little island in The Bahamas.

 It's easily accessible from southern Florida, yet you'll feel like you're in another world.